Beethoven concert of 22 December 1808

 The Beethoven concert of 22 December 1808 was a benefit concert held for Ludwig van Beethoven at the Theater an der Wien in Vienna that featured the public premieres of Beethoven's Fifth and Sixth Symphonies, the Fourth Piano Concerto and the Choral Fantasy.
-This concert, advertised as an Akademie (the German term for concert at that time), was held in a very cold hall and lasted about four hours.
-Its featured performers were an orchestra, chorus, vocal soloists, and Beethoven as the conductor and piano soloist.
+The performers were a pickup orchestra, a chorus, vocal soloists, and Beethoven as conductor and piano soloist.
+The concert was held in a very cold hall, lasted too long (about four hours), and showed poor standards of performance, thus providing a very shaky launch for works that eventually came to be recognized as masterpieces.
 Beethoven biographer Barry Cooper calls the concert's content the "most remarkable" of Beethoven's career.